 Put appropriate exception handlers in all routines that are called by library routines, including the catch-all exception handler when others =>.

-Document any exceptions that may be raised by any Ada units being used as library routines.
+Document any exceptions raised by any Ada units being used as library routines.

 6.51 Pre-processor directives [NMP]